Friday, 30 July 2021

 Hearings commenced in late 1961 and Ferdinand Porsche's son Ferry, daughter Louise Peich and Hans Ledwinka were all asked to provide testimony.
 If it were at all true that Ferdinand Porsche had stolen ideas from Hans Ledwinka and Tatra, Ledwinka needed only to say so on the record, but he did not.
 He acknowledged that this period was one of great fervent in the automotive field and all designers were keeping an eye on what their contemporaries were doing.
 The remark "he may have looked over my shoulder when I looked over his" cannot be an admission of plagiarism by Porsche because he was dead at the time of the lawsuit.
 The quote belongs instead to Hans Ledwinka, but as it doesn't have the same effect if it comes out of Ledwinka's mouth, partisans of the "Porsche stole his ideas" school of thought have falsely attributed it to the deceased Ferdinand Porsche.
 At any rate, all three testified to the friendly competitive relationship between Porsche and Ledwinka.

 The Dusseldorf court examined the patents for the chassis and engine mountings against Volkswagen's designs and on 12 October 1961 determined "On all accounts, the action, as far as it is based on the contested patents DE746715 and DE601577, turns out to be unfounded."
 Patent DE636633, the earliest patent for the chassis design and engine mounting from 1934, was felt to have some merit, but was nevertheless 'stayed.'
 This effectively rejected the Ringhoffer's lawsuit.
 The case now moved from the courts of law to the courts of public opinion.
 Volkswagen stridently denied the Ringhoffer's claims, viewing their claim as little more than an attempt at extortion.
 The Ringhoffers' progressively walked back their claim from the initial 6 million DM to 1 million by 1964.
 Ledwinka and the Porsche children wrote often to Volkswagen managing director Heinrich Nordhoff recommending Volkswagen settle and bring the matter to a close as journalists working on behalf the Ringhoffer's lawyers were actively smearing both Porsche and Volkswagen in the press.
 1 million DM was nothing to Volkswagen, but Nordhoff remained steadfast.
 In 1964, the case simply disappears from the record without resolution.
 There is no official record of Volkswagen paying the Ringhoffers' anything, except a handwritten note in the Volkswagen archives noting that the matter was settled.
-No amount is mentioned and we can only presume that Volkswagen settled for 1 million DM or less.
-Neither Hans Ledwinka nor Tatra in Czechoslovakia recieved anything from the settlement.
+No amount is mentioned and we can only presume that Volkswagen settled for 1 million DM or thereabouts.
+Neither Hans Ledwinka nor Tatra in Czechoslovakia received anything from the settlement.

 See Halgard Solte's research paper into the Ringhoffer vs Volkswagen patent dispute at Researchgate: